modded-gun/ps4-7.55_tester/README.md

 # ps4-7.55_tester

-To test on my ps4 7.55
+this repository is created to test my pirate ps4 in version 7.55